Taxi Drivers Licence

 Reviewing your application

-If you are successful in your application then a drivers badge will be sent to you through the post along with your licence and a copy of the by laws.
+If you are successful in your application then a taxi drivers badge will be sent to you through the post along with your licence and a copy of the by laws.

 If you are unsuccessful the matter will be referred to a regulatory panel.
 If you do not agree with the decision then you may appeal to the Magistrates Court within twenty-one days.